Butte County, CA, Zoning Ordinance

 Table of Contents

-The county’s zoning ordinance addresses agritourism.
+The county’s code of ordinances address agritourism.
 It establishes a Unique Agriculture Overlay Zone (§24-45) to support and enhance family farms, unique crops, or historic ways of farming by maintaining viable small-scale or historic agricultural operations and their essential rural settings. in unique Rural Residential, Foothill Residential and Agricultural areas of the county.
 The overlay zone allows educational and tourism uses on working farms, including farmstays and special events, and includes development and operational standards to protect adjacent residential and agricultural uses.

-The county’s zoning ordinance addresses farmland protection through an article addressing agricultural buffers (§24-81 et seq.).
+The county’s code of ordinances address farmland protection through an article addressing agricultural buffers (§24-81 et seq.).
 It is intended to conserve and stabilize agricultural land uses in order to protect agricultural lands from encroachment and conversion to residential uses.
 It establishes a setback of 300 feet for dwellings from property lines abutting agricultural zones.
-It also provides for a process to request exceptions to the requirement.
+The code of ordinances also provides for a process to request exceptions to the requirement.

 Tier 3 and Tier 4 solar energy systems are limited in Agricultural zones to non-farming lands; if adjacent to an agricultural zone, applicants must acknowledge the county's Right to Farm ordinance and record a Right to Farm Notice on their parcel.
 In designated Scenic Areas, solar energy systems must be shielded from public view to the maximum extent possible (§24-157).